gitplus-apps/payfluid/README.md

 ## 💪 ADVANCED USAGE

 ### 1. Extra required fields
 Here are details about some extra required fields.
-These fields are required but they have default fields so you can ignore them.
+These fields are required, but they have default fields, so you can ignore them.
 ```php
 <?php